The Immersion FAQs

 Who are the instructors at The Immersion?

-The Immersion’s core instructors facilitate all aspects of the course, teaching, coordinating guests and field trips, and serving as mentors to the student body.
-Richie Rivera-Booth, Phoebe Reid, and Andy Franjevic serve as the core course instructors, and additional staff specialists sharing their knowledge in specific topics over the course of the year.
-The Immersion also incorporates expert guest instructors that visit the course to offer their unique perspective on special skills and topics.
+The Immersion’s core instructors facilitate all aspects of the course, teaching, coordinating guests and field trips and serving as mentors to the student body.
+Richie Rivera-Booth, Phoebe Reid, and Andy Franjevic serve as the core course instructors and additional staff specialists, sharing their knowledge in specific topics over the course of the year.
+The Immersion also incorporates expert guest instructors who visit the course to offer their unique perspectives on special skills and topics.

 Where do your students come from?